-The ARMA Consumer Charter covers the work of residential managing agents and requires the highest standards of client and customer service.
+The Property Institute (TPI) Consumer Charter covers the work of residential Managing Agents and requires the highest standards of client and customer service.

-ARMA members will adopt the Charter and must:
+TPI members will adopt the Charter and must:

-- I. Be honest, fair, open and transparent and provide a timely and professional service with access to the information needed; - II.
+- I. Be honest, fair, open, ethical and transparent and provide a timely and professional service with access to the information needed; - II.
 Act with skill, care, diligence and without discrimination; - III.
 Make sure that all their staff are appropriately trained and knowledgeable; - IV.
-Have written terms of business: - V. Provide their Complaints Handling Procedure specifying the Ombudsman Scheme to which they subscribe; - VI.
+Have or have had during their management tenure, written terms of business; - V. Provide their Complaints Handling Procedure specifying the Ombudsman Scheme to which they subscribe; - VI.
 Comply with all relevant legal requirements and relevant codes of practice; - VII.
-Avoid conflicts of interest: - VIII.
+Avoid conflicts of interest; - VIII.
 Maintain clear, accurate and up-to-date financial records; - IX.
-Ensure that any client money held is held separately from the managing agent's other monies; - X. Hold appropriate Professional Indemnity Insurance.
+Ensure that any client money held is held separately from the Managing Agent's other monies; - X. Hold appropriate Professional Indemnity Insurance.